arsalariane/Wright-Fisher-genomic-algorithm/solution.md

 nInd = 10
 nGen = 100
 nRuns = 2000
-#enter the initial allele frequency for new mutations
+# Enter the initial allele frequency for new mutations
 p0 = 1/nInd
 pops = [population(nInd,p0) for i in range(nRuns)]
 [pop.evolve(nGen) for pop in pops];